 Now, there are two ways to find affiliates from your customer base:

 1. Automatically convert all customers into affiliates: This is what Social Snowball does for Shopify ecommerce brands — everyone is an affiliate.
 Ideally, it’s recommended for D2C brands because all customers know potential customers (friends, family, social circle).

 2. Invite customers to become affiliates: If your brand is not for anyone and everyone, invite customers to become affiliates.
 Then, filter & accept affiliate entries.
 To invite entries, you can:

 - Send a simple email announcing the affiliate program,

 - Trigger a proactive live chat message when a return visitor/customer lands on your website,

 - Announce & promote it to your social media followers,

-- Ask NPS promoters in post-survey Thank you emails, etc.
+- Ask NPS promoters in post-survey Thank you emails to get maximum conversions.

 2. Join an affiliate network